tradingview/lightweight-charts/docs/series-basics.md

 ### createPriceLine

-Creates a horizontal price line at a specific price level.
+Creates a horizontal price line at a certain price level.
 The method returns an object that has two methods:

-- `options()` - returns a price line options
+- `options()` - returns the price line options
-- `applyOptions(options)` - sets a price line options
+- `applyOptions(options)` - sets the price line options

 You can set the price level, width, style and color of this line using the following options: